-We spent \$11.7 million and \$8.9 million in the years ended December 31, 2022 and 2021, respectively, on software development.
-We maintain a workforce of over 1,100 employees in our offshore operations in India, Romania, the United Arab Emirates and Colombia for software development and testing, as well as operations support for processing services.
-We are continuously improving our financial technology software in response to market requirements and trends and expect to continue to do so.
-Additionally, we are working on a new platform to maintain the latest technology.
+We spent \$8.5 million and \$11.7 million in the years ended December 31, 2023 and 2022, respectively, on software development.
+We maintain a workforce of over 1,100 employees in our offshore operations in India, Romania, the United Arab Emirates and Colombia for software development and testing, as well as operations support for Processing Services.
+We regularly work to improve our financial technology software in response to market requirements and trends, and to changes in and new government regulations, and expect to continue to do so.
+Additionally, we have invested, and will continue to invest, in development costs relating to the development of next generation platform and solutions.